Yellowen/Owrang/docs/user/accounts/docs.user.accounts.sales_invoice.md

 If you want to give an Invoice to a Customer to make a payment before you deliver, i.e. you operate on a payment first basis, you should create a Quotation and title it as a “Pro-forma Invoice” (or something similar) using the Print Heading feature.

 “Pro Forma” means for formality.
 Why do this?
 Because if you book a Sales Invoice it will show up in your “Accounts Receivable” and “Income”.
 This is not ideal as your Customer may or may not decide to pay up.
-But since your Customer wants an “Invoice”, you could give the Customer a Quotation (in ERPNext) titled as “Pro Forma Invoice”.
+But since your Customer wants an “Invoice”, you could give the Customer a Quotation (in Owrang) titled as “Pro Forma Invoice”.
 This way everyone is happy.

 This is a fairly common practice.
 We follow this at Web Notes too.